sovereign/sovereign/README.md

     chmod 400 /home/deploy/.ssh/authorized_keys
     chown deploy:deploy /home/deploy -R

-This account should be set up for passwordless sudo.
-Use `visudo` and add this line:
+Your new account will be automatically set up for passwordless `sudo`.

-    deploy  ALL=(ALL) NOPASSWD: ALL

 ### 4. Configure your installation